tvanpat/tvanpat/_portfolio/project_0_nfl-redshift.md

 The goal of this project was to build a database from NFL endpoints.
 This database will allow people to conduct queries on players, teams, and coaches performances.
 This can be used by NFL fans as well as those who play fantasy football to help plan their team and track potential points.
 The primary tools for this project were Python, AWS Lambda, AWS s3, AWS Redshift, and Airflow.
 AWS Lambda was used to help preprocess data that could take hours if done sequentially, by using Lambda this data preprocessing was reduced to minutes.
 AWS s3 storage was used for the json files as the storage is cheap and easily connects to AWS Lambda and Redshift.
 AWS Redshift was used to store the data.
 By using a column store distributed database, data should be readily available and returned quickly.
 By using Airflow the ability to schedule the transfer of the data from S3 to staging tables and finally to the dimension and fact tables.

 For me this project is bittersweet.
 After working with the NFL data for about a year, I finally found a way to easily move the data into a database which allowed for aggregate analysis only for the NFL to stop public access to the endpoints.
-This project allowed me to incorporate all the tools I had used during the Udacity course.
-Overall this was a challenging and fun capstone and I am glad I did not use the datasets provided by Udacity.
+This project allowed me to incorporate all the tools I had used in several other projects and was a great exercise.